SIESTA: Efficient Online Continual Learning with Sleep

 SIESTA is Performant on Four Benchmark Datasets

-SIESTA outperforms state-of-the-art online continual leanring method, REMIND on four benchmark datasets.
-SIESTA learns the large-scale ImageNet-1K dataset (1.2M training samples) 3.4x faster than REMIND on the same hardware.
-Moreover, SIESTA provides a 4.4x speedup compared to REMIND to learn another large-scale dataset, Places365-Standard (1.8M training samples) using the same hardware.
+SIESTA outperforms state-of-the-art online continual leanring method, REMIND in class incremental learning on four benchmark datasets.
+SIESTA learns the large-scale ImageNet-1K dataset (1.2M training samples) 3.4x faster than REMIND.
+Moreover, SIESTA provides a 4.4x speedup compared to REMIND to learn another large-scale dataset, Places365-Standard (1.8M training samples).
+Since real-world data distribution is often long-tailed (LT) and imbalanced, we investigate the robustness of SIESTA and REMIND to LT data distribution using Places365-LT dataset.
+SIESTA outperforms REMIND on Places365-LT, demnostrating greater robustness and applicability.

 Interpolation end reference image.